Someone2024/Todo-List/README.md

 - **Create tasks:** Add tasks to your list by entering a descriptive title.
 - **Complete tasks:** Mark tasks as complete when they are done.
 - **Delete tasks:** Remove completed or unnecessary tasks from your list.
-- **Prioritize tasks:** Arrange tasks in order to highlight important items.

 ## Usage